 06. H107C+HD Drone

-It is the best mini-drone with a mini and affordable price.
-These palm-sized machines will give you a hell lot of fun and flying experience.
+It is the best mini-drone at a mini and affordable price.
+These palm-sized machines will give you a hell of a lot of fun and flying experiences.
 Its flight time is 7 minutes with its battery fully charged by 40 minutes.
-The best thing about this gadget is Altitude-Hold Mode.
+The best thing about this gadget is the Altitude-Hold Mode.
 In this mode, you’ll be able to capture 720p video without a three-axis gimbal and still take semi-stable footage.
 For a recreational drone that’s miniature in stature, this is quite a perk at such a low price point.
 The maximum range for this drone is 150 feet.
 So, not so much mini in expectations as the drone looks.

 - 720p video recording

 This is the pick for best overall drone and it’s also the number 1 seller of Amazon.
 Its flight time is 7 minutes but considering its price, it is not much of a drawback.
 The battery takes around 90 minutes to get fully charged up and get you in the air again.
 This little machine is durable but its parts are also available in case of damage.
 Flying with the controller is responsive and smooth and the 150-foot range is more than enough for first-timers.
 This drone is a fantastic deal, punching well above its price tag and providing a great introductory experience to the drone and quadcopter world.